-Based on these findings your child will be allotted a stage e.g. stage IIB involves more than one lymph node group still relatively localized, but with weight loss and night sweats.
+Based on these findings you will be allotted a stage e.g. stage IIB involves more than one lymph node group still relatively localized, but with weight loss and night sweats.
 The risk categories vary between US and European protocols, nevertheless all localized asymptomatic disease (IA, IIA) is low risk, all patients with widespread symptomatic disease (IIIB, IVB) are high risk, and in-between stages are intermediate risk.
-In the figure below low risk is blue, intermediate risk orange, and high risk red in color.